 I have an expression – “Good lawyers don’t just try cases; they try to resolve them.”
 Why do I mean by that?
-I mean that good lawyers in Charleston and elsewhere try to find a resolution that minimizes their client’s attorney fees, reduces their client’s exposure in court, and resolves their client’s legal issues.
+I mean that good try to find a resolution that minimizes their client’s attorney fees, reduces their client’s exposure in court, and resolves their client’s legal issues.
 Unfortunately, law schools don’t teach their students anything regarding the art of conflict resolution.
 These days, many law students graduate law school without jobs and so they strike out on their own without mentors to teach them important lessons about how to resolve their clients’ cases without resorting to full-on litigation.
 Unfortunately, having a lawyer who creates more conflict than they resolve usually spells disaster for the client.

 Conflict Resolution – The Lesson They Don’t Teach Lawyers in Law School

 For all the emphasis law school places on cases, statutes, and rules of procedure, law schools do little to nothing to teach new lawyers how to resolve conflict.
 If you think about it, this lack of education is remarkable considering that the bulk of what lawyers should be doing is resolving conflict between themselves and other lawyers and conflicts between the parties to any dispute.
 So, for the benefit of all lawyers, young and seasoned alike, here is a primer to some of the principles behind effective conflict resolution.
-Let’s begin by examining the ways the we are taught be society to resolve conflict.
+Let’s begin by examining the ways we are taught by society to resolve conflict.

 Four Principle Ways of Responding to Conflict

-Lawyers, just like everyone else, learn to resolve conflict by watching their parents, their peers, and media.
+Lawyers, just like everyone else, learn to resolve conflict by watching their parents, their peers, and the media.
 In the case of the media, lawyers, just like other folks, enjoy watching popular television dramas and movies about lawyers and the legal system.
 Obviously, high conflict makes for good drama and higher ratings or reviews.
-After all, who would want to watch a TV show about lawyers who all work together collaboratively to resolve conflict.
+After all, who would want to watch a TV show about lawyers who all work together collaboratively to resolve conflict?
 That would be a dull TV drama indeed.